 Your lower back is a complex system involving numerous bones, nerves, ligaments, joints, and muscles.
 The sheer complexity of the structure creates multiple opportunities for injury and associated pain.
-At Atlantic Coast Pain Specialists in Conway, South Carolina, Dr. R. Blake Kline offers comprehensive care for lower back pain.
+At Atlantic Coast Spine & Pain Center in Conway, South Carolina, Dr. R. Blake Kline offers comprehensive care for lower back pain.
 When you're ready to move beyond daily pain and discomfort, schedule a consultation online or over the phone to learn more about your treatment options.

 Your lower back supports the full weight of your upper body, and also enables mobility that allows you to bend, twist, and walk.
 The system of nerves and muscles in the lower back allow you to move through the course of an average day, and to transmit sensory data from your lower extremities to your brain.